A challenging 4wd trail to Webster Pass in CO

-Webster Pass is a high mountain pass at an elevation of 3.689m (12,103ft) above the sea level, located in the Front Range of the Rocky Mountains of Colorado in the United States.
-The pass crosses the Continental Divide.
-It's one of the highest mountain roads of Colorado.
+Webster Pass is a high mountain pass at an elevation of 3.689m (12,103ft) above the sea level, located on the boundary of Summit and Park counties, in the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

-Located in Summit County, this road is usually closed in winter months, but it can be closed anytime when the access is not cleared of snow.
-Do not try this trail if is snow covered or you will get boxed in with no place to go.
-Only the most aggressive stock SUVs with experienced drivers should attempt this trail.
-Your best chance of a snow-free trip is in late August or early September.
+Set high in the Front Range of the Rocky Mountains, the road to the summit, originally known as Handcart Pass, is called Webster Pass Road #285.
 To get this road from I-70 take Exit 205, Silverthorne / Dillon, and travel east on HWY 6 toward Keystone.
 Just past Keystone, turn right onto Montezuma Road (County Road 5).
 Follow Montezuma Road for 7 miles to the town of Montezuma.
 Travel through Montezuma to Webster Pass Road which will be on your left.

 Pic: Brian Lee